iorodeo/potentiostat/software/python/potentiostat/docs/tests.rst

 linear fashion - in a triangle waveform - for a number of cycles.
 This triangle waveform can be specified by the *amplitude*, *offset*, *period* and (phase) *shift* in a manner similar to a sine wave.
-Prior to beginning the triangle waveform output, the  test procedure waits for a quiet period during which the voltage is held as a user specified value.
+Prior to beginning the triangle waveform output, the  test procedure waits for a (optional) quiet period during which the voltage is held as a user specified value.
 The quiet period is defined by the *quietTime* and *quietValue* parameters.
 Immediately following the end of the quiet period the triangle waveform output begins.
 The seven parameters used to define the cyclic voltammetry test are test are summarized in the table below.

 ================= ========================================= =========== ==========
  parameter         description                               units       type